 A startup pioneers a new way to rebuild coral reefs while using an innovative financing method

-US startup Coral Vita is piloting a new way to regenerate coral reefs.
-Using technology developed by Mote Marine Laboratory, Coral Vita co-founders Sam Teicher and Gator Halpern believe they can grow coral 50 times faster by growing coral on land instead of in more traditional ocean-based nurseries.
+Spotted: US startup Coral Vita is piloting a new way to regenerate coral reefs.
+Using technology developed by Mote Marine Laboratory, Coral Vita co-founders Sam Teicher and Gator Halpern believe they can grow coral fifty times faster by growing coral on land instead of in more traditional ocean-based nurseries.

 The new method is called micro-fragmentation.
 It involves breaking coral into small pieces that fuse back together.
-The founders say the new replacement coral will be ready in six to 12 months.
-The current, underwater method requires 30-50 years, according to the startup.
+The founders say the new replacement coral will be ready in six to twelve months.
+The current, underwater method requires thirty to fifty years, according to the startup.